Three offers unlimited data on a range of price plans in the UK with inclusive personal hotspot and international roaming.

 Throttling & Traffic Management

 In the past, P2P file-sharing applications (e.g. BitTorrent) were slowed down on the network between 3pm and midnight each day.
-However, this should no longer be the case, with Three’s key facts indicator confirming there is no longer any restriction on this type of traffic.
+This is no longer the case, with Three’s key facts indicator confirming there is no longer any restriction on this type of traffic.

-Of course, all-you-can-eat data plans are still much more flexible as you can use the unlimited data allowance with any service you like (including BBC iPlayer, Sky Go, Spotify, YouTube and other services not covered by Go Binge).
-However, if you don’t need all of this added flexibility, the 30GB and 100GB plans can sometimes work out to be better value.
+Of course, the fully unlimited ‘all-you-can-eat’ data plans give you much more flexibility as you can use your unlimited data allowance on any service you like (including things like BBC iPlayer, YouTube, NOW TV, Spotify, Facebook, Instagram and other services not covered by Go Binge).
+However, if you don’t need all of this extra flexibility, the cheaper Go Binge price plans may be more suitable for you.

-If you already have a smartphone that you’re happy to keep, the best way of getting an all-you-can-eat data plan is by ordering one of Three’s SIM-only deals.
-You can get all-you-can-eat data from £24/month on a 12-month contract and from £27/month on a 1-month contract:
+If you already have a smartphone that you’re happy to keep, the cheapest and best value way of getting unlimited data is by ordering one of Three’s unlimited data SIM cards.
+This will slot inside your existing unlocked smartphone, allowing you to benefit from the unlimited data allowance.

 Pay As You Go

-If you’re a Three Pay As You Go customer, you can get all-you-can-eat data by buying the All in One 35 add-on.
-For £35/month, this will give you all-you-can-eat data along with 3000 minutes and 3000 texts.
+If you’re a Three Pay As You Go customer, you can get unlimited data by buying the All in One 35 add-on.
+This will give you unlimited data along with unlimited minutes and unlimited texts for £35/month.
+You’ll also get an inclusive subscription which can either be a Xbox Game Pass, Rakuten TV or Readly.

 You can order a Pay As You Go SIM card from Three’s website.
-Alternatively, you can order a new Pay As You Go handset.
+Alternatively, you can order a new Pay As You Go handset from Three.

-Three offers 97% population coverage across the UK.
-With an all-you-can-eat data plan, you’re able to access both 3G and 4G coverage from Three.
+Three offers 99.8% population coverage on its 4G network and 98.3% population coverage on its 3G network.
+Customers with an unlimited data plan are able to access both 3G and 4G coverage from Three.

 Before joining Three, we strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on the Three website: